-Insurance operations changed throughout the years, but the role of couriers remained critical for decades.
+Insurance operations changed throughout the years, but the role of couriers who collected premiums for burial funds remained critical for decades.
 They had a great deal of power and could pressure insurance directors to sell new types of products or improve guidelines in the customer's favor.
 In 1871, couriers from Groot-Noordhollandsche proposed better pay and the company subsequently increased their premiums for new policies.

 B. Janse Johanneszoon, a former naval officer, started the Eerste Nederlandsche, one of Aegon's primary predecessors, in 1882.
 After a trip to England in 1879 or 1880, he was inspired by the Railway Passengers Assurance Company, which sold short-term insurance against accidents while travelling.

 A few years later, in 1885, the Nederlandsche Pensioenvereniging voor Werklieden ('Dutch pension fund for labourers') was started.
 This was a net pension construction, whereby the organization's costs were not paid using premiums, but via charitable donations.
-Fortunately, the pension fund was able to make bank transfers for free, and doctors donated their time for physical exams - including the first female doctor, Alette Jacobs.
-Ms Jacobs was the first woman to officially graduate from a Dutch university, helped form the first Dutch political party that allowed women members and is considered a hero of the suffragette movement.
+Fortunately, the pension fund was able to make bank transfers for free, and doctors donated their time for physical exams - including the first female doctor in the Netherlands, Alette Jacobs.

 Aegon's first predecessor to offering credit (loans) was De Dordrecht.
 Around 1890, it dealt with civil servants, many of them returning from the East Indies, who needed credit.
 In exchange for a life insurance policy, and a portion of their pension or salary, the company offered credit to bridge to gap to the next salary.
 This was a great success, until the government stepped in and outlawed this practice.